cristinasprogrammingadventure/Machine-Learning-for-breast-cancer-detection/README.md

 Having mean, SE, and worst values provides a **comprehensive representation of each feature**, helping to understand **central tendency, variability, and extreme cases**.
 Different aspects of the data can provide critical diagnostic information.
 Including these different measures allows for better feature engineering and model building.
 Machine learning models can use these varied perspectives to improve classification accuracy.

+### Files to store and load once dataset is downloaded:

+- wdbc.data: Contains the dataset with features and labels.
+- wdbc.names: Contains metadata about the dataset, including variable descriptions and data collection methods.

 ### References
 - K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34.

-### Files to Store and Load once the dataset is downloaded:

-- wdbc.data: Contains the dataset with features and labels.
-- wdbc.names: Contains metadata about the dataset, including variable descriptions and data collection methods.

 ## **Machine Learning**